irlnathan/s-assoc-docs/associations2.md

 </table>

-The first of these methods is `populate` which I can use to ahve sails to return all instances of an association.
+The first of these methods is `populate` which I can use to have sails return all instances of an association.
 Given this example:

 ```javascript
 User.findOne(1).populate('lead')
   .exec(function(err, user){ console.log(user); 	});
 ```

+I first find 'Nikola Tesla' using the `.findOne` method.
+I then chain `.populate` to look up the `lead`, in this case 'Thomas Edison'.